OutSystems/docs-product/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 ]
 ```

-Check that the application key (**Key**) is correctly passed to the API call.
+Check that the application key (**Key**) is passed correctly to the API call.
-If the application key does not exist the API will return a message: `The environment {EnvironmentKey} or the app {ApplicationKey} doesn't exist.`
+If the application key does not exist the API returns a message: `The environment {EnvironmentKey} or the app {ApplicationKey} doesn't exist.`

-## 4 - Package is bigger than the size limit
+## Step 4: Check if the package is bigger than the size limit

-If you see an Error message like “The resulting source code package has X Mb.
+If you see an Error message such as **The resulting source code package has X Mb.
 The maximum size allowed is 150 Mb.
-Please refer to documentation on how to overcome this error.”, this means that the resulting source code archive is bigger than 150Mb and because of scalability and performance reasons the API will not store and send such bigger files.
+Please refer to documentation on how to overcome this error.**, this means that the resulting source code archive is bigger than 150Mb.
+In such scenarios, because of scalability and performance reasons the API cannot store and send such big files.

-As a possible workaround the customer can split the application they want to run the SAST in smaller ones and then call the API for these smaller applications.
+As a workaround, you can split the application to run the SAST in smaller apps and then call the API for these small applications.

 If the above validations didn't help you solve the issue and you need further assistance, [open a support case](https://www.outsystems.com/SupportPortal/CaseOpen/) to get help from OutSystems Support.